wallisga/slippi_stats/README.md

 - **Service-oriented Business Logic** separated into web and API services
 - **External SQL Management** with dynamic query discovery and template support
 - **Pure Data Access Layer** with no business logic mixing
+- **OpenTelemetry Integration** for distributed tracing and metrics

 For detailed backend architecture, see [backend/README.md](backend/README.md)